PlexSheep/SREMP/docs/notation.md

 # Notation

-This specification uses Rust- and ABNF-inspired pseudocode for structured data definitions. [^1]
+This specification uses Rust- and ABNF inspired pseudocode for structured data definitions[^1].
+We call this notation Rust-like Abstract Notation (RlAN).

 ## 1 Definition Syntax